Determining Liability And Fault In Nebraska Auto Accidents

 But the number one question on most of our clients’ minds is: “Who was at fault?”

 When you are injured in an auto accident in Nebraska, you have a right to file a personal injury claim if your injuries were caused by another person’s negligence.
 In car accident cases, negligence equates to driving your vehicle in a manner that causes an accident.
-At Matthew G. Miller, our attorneys will help you to identify who was at fault in your Omaha car accident case, and then file a claim on your behalf against the responsible party.
+At Miller Stockmann, our attorneys will help you to identify who was at fault in your Omaha car accident case, and then file a claim on your behalf against the responsible party.